exploring self-realization, sacred personhood, and full humanity

-- Jesus, in The Gospel Of Thomas: "Blessed are those who allow themselves to be disturbed."
+- Jesus, in The Book Of Thomas: "Blessed are those who allow themselves to be disturbed."

 “Quiet desperation" - it’s another way of exclaiming, “I’m living like a zombie, it's hard for me to feel anything, this is not what I signed on for, not the way I thought it would be, and it’s been so long since I felt good, I don’t even know what that means anymore.”

 Is anything more hurtful than this, the loss of one's own sacred self?
 And yet, though many of these walking dead trudge through mortal existence simply trying to run the clock out, most are still unwilling -- or unable -- to change.

 Summarizing her decades of marital counseling experience, Ann Landers once bemoaned: "The poor wish to rich; the rich wish to be happy; the single wish to be married; and the married wish to be dead."

 Why is this?